hub714/aws-made-easy/README.md

   - At rest
   - In transit
 - FIPS endpoints?
-- Prisma rules affecting this service
+- Corporate rules affecting this service
 - Default least privilege IAM permissions
 ### Reliability
 - Limits (will link to documentation)